A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension

 For any $\epsilon>0$, there is an open subset $O$ with $ L \subset O$ and $\mu(O-L)< \epsilon$.
-Thus, less than an $\epsilon$ width of the angles within this open set are not covered by angles in $L$.\footnote{It's strictly not necessary to make $\epsilon$ as small as possible; the cone is just a convenient set within which all the exceptional tubes lie. }
+Thus, less than an $\epsilon$ width of the angles within this open set are not covered by angles in $L$.\footnote{It's not necessary to make $\epsilon$ as small as possible; the cone is just a convenient set within which all the exceptional tubes lie. }

-The open interval $O$ corresponds to an open cone pointing up and to the right and eventually intersecting the first quadrant where the $1$ separated set $E$ lies.
+Without loss of generality, we can consider $O$ to be an open interval.
+This will correspond to an open cone pointing up and to the right and eventually intersecting the first quadrant where the $1$-separated set $E$ lies.
 It is enough to consider the case $\Tilde{v}=0$.
 The argument for any other $\Tilde{v}$ follows in a similar manner, the only difference being there is some finite initial region within the cone that does not intersect the first quadrant and which is thus empty; this initial empty space makes no difference as far as the mass dimension is concerned.